danielrosehill/My-LLM-Prompt-Library-Public-Version-/README.md

 Prompt engineering might be a time-limited discipline, to be displaced soon by the next means of leveraging AI.
 Figuring out how to *use* AI is both a moving target and a lagging one: by the time one feels the first inklings of mastery over one model an entirely new one has supplanted it.
 But although the field is in its infancy the first

  To prompt *experimenteurs* that's endaring and deeply exciting.
 It's in that spirit of open-ended adventure that these notes are shared.

- ## What's Here

-This repository is pushed through Github and (with a bit of luck) it eventually winds up deployed to [docs.bydanielrosehill.com](https://docs.bydanielrosehill.com).

-The repo is organised into sections, hierarchically, by folder.
-As I am wont to change the names of these folders I'll instead give a general topography:

-- Use-cases explores various prompting use-cases organised (mostly) into discreet categories.
-An example of a use-case is "document generation"
-- Contextual data contains demonstrative chunks of text that can be added to prompts to pass context to the LLM and improve the outputs received

 ## Example Prompt